ronaldpereira/longest-path-problem/README.md

 optional arguments:
-  -h, --help            show this help message and exit -a ANTS, --ants ANTS  Number of ants in each iteration (default: 20) -e EVAPORATION_RATE, --evaporation_rate EVAPORATION_RATE
+  -h, --help            show this help message and exit -a ANTS, --ants ANTS  Number of ants in each iteration (default: 500) -e EVAPORATION_RATE, --evaporation_rate EVAPORATION_RATE
-                        Evaporation rate in each iteration (default: 0.2) -i ITERATIONS, --iterations ITERATIONS
+                        Evaporation rate in each iteration between 0 and 1 (default: 0.1)
+  -i ITERATIONS, --iterations ITERATIONS
-                        Number of iterations to be executed (default: 100)
+                        Number of iterations to be executed (default: 100) -k K_ANTS, --k_ants K_ANTS
+                        Number of k best ants that will deposite pheromone on path.
+If k=0, then all ants will deposit pheromone (default: 1)
 ```